Model driven Monitoring

 The research group Regional Ecophysiology is measuring and modelling the exchanges of energy, water and trace gases between the terrestrial biosphere and the atmosphere.
-We are currently installing 4 Eddy covariance towers in very different ecosystems: 1. above a beech forest, 2. on a moist grasland, 3. on an agricultural land, and 4. a below canopy tower in a Mediterranean cork oak forest.
-The group works in close collaboration with the ecohydrology group of the department CHS to measure the complete water cycles of the ecosystems.
+We have installed Eddy covariance towers in three German ecosystems: a beech forest, moist pasture and agriculture.

 We are last but not least working on better descriptions of isotope diagnostics in climate models for more reliable representations of the carbon and water cycles at long time scales.